Riverview Tourist Park, Margaret River Review

 The Riverview Tourist Park comes under the Summerstar Tourist Parks brand and is located within the township of Margaret River, Western Australia right on the river.
 It takes about five minutes to walk to the main street that is lined with supermarkets, restaurants, a pub and the Margaret River Region Tourist Information Centre.

 It takes approximately 3.5 hours to drive to Margaret River from Perth.
-There is no airport in Margaret River and so if you don’t have a car you will need to hire one* – don’t forget to hire car seats for the kids like these ones at Hire for Baby.
+There is no airport in Margaret River and so if you don’t have a car you will need to hire one* – don’t forget to hire car seats for the kids and organise insurance.

 Website and Cost